Dafrye89/myllm/README.md

    scripts\run_small_cpu.bat
    ```

 Each batch script creates (or reuses) a `.venv`, installs dependencies, trains the tokenizer, encodes the dataset, and launches training with the chosen preset.
+For larger-capacity experiments (e.g., 700M parameters), use the dedicated wrappers:

+- `scripts\large_train.bat` → runs `run_training.bat gpt700m`
+- `scripts\small_train.bat`, `scripts\tiny_train.bat`, etc. → shorthand for other presets

 ### FineWeb downloader details